kirill-ilin95/My-projects/README.md

 Hello there!
 <br>My name is Kirill, it's good that you came here!</br>
-I will tell you a little bit about myself.
+<br>I will tell you a little bit about myself!</br>
 At the moment, I am mastering the profession of Software Testing.
 I have prepared several of my projects for you and I really want you to look at them!

-Let's do that!
+<br><font color = "green" size = "8">But now, I have a couple things for you, please look!</font></br>